Alignak-monitoring/alignak/doc/source/15_development/pluginapi.rst

 .. _development/pluginapi:

 ===================
- Shinken Plugin API
+ Alignak Plugin API
 ===================

 Other Resources
 ================

-If you're looking at writing your own plugins for Shinken or Nagios, please make sure to visit these other resources:
+If you're looking at writing your own plugins for Alignak or Nagios, please make sure to visit these other resources:

   * The official `Monitoring plugins project website`_
   * The official `Monitoring plugins development guidelines`_